-: Working families and those unable to work because of age or disability
+\\\: Working families and those unable to work because of age or disability

-X: Veterans and veterans' families
+\X\: Veterans and veterans' families

-X: Residents who live and/or work in the jurisdiction
+\X\: Residents who live and/or work in the jurisdiction

-: Those enrolled currently in educational, training, or upward mobility programs
+\\\: Those enrolled currently in educational, training, or upward mobility programs

-: Households that contribute to meeting income goals (broad range of incomes)
+\\: Households that contribute to meeting income goals (broad range of incomes)

-: Households that contribute to meeting income requirements (targeting)

-: Those previously enrolled in educational, training, or upward mobility programs

-- Disabled head or co-head (family housing program only) if does not require a wheelchair accessible unit. - Designated Housing Preference (for Elderly/Disabled housing program only) if does not require a wheelchair accessible unit. - Displaced Resident from a Unit in the City of Boston Preference - Supported Housing Programs made housing offers before Priority One Applicants. - 4.
+- \\\: Households that contribute to meeting income requirements (targeting) - \\\: Those previously enrolled in educational, training, or upward mobility programs - X: Other preference(s) (list below) - Disabled head or co-head (family housing program only) if does not require a wheelchair accessible unit. - Designated Housing Preference (for Elderly/Disabled housing program only) if does not require a wheelchair accessible unit. - Displaced Resident from a Unit in the City of Boston Preference - Supported Housing Programs made housing offers before Priority One Applicants. - 4.
 Relationship of preferences to income targeting requirements:

-X: The PHA applies preferences within income tiers: Income tiers are used in our HOPE VI redevelopment sites and at our non-HOPE VI redevelopment sites, including West Broadway and Franklin Hill.
+$\underline{X}$ : The PHA applies preferences within income tiers: Income tiers are used in our HOPE VI redevelopment sites and at our non-HOPE VI redevelopment sites, including West Broadway and Franklin Hill.
 Income tiering is in effect only after existing residents in good standing have the opportunity to return to the redeveloped site, regardless of their income.

-\underline{X} : Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements
+X: Not applicable: the pool of applicant families ensures that the PHA will meet income targeting requirements